 Companion plants primarily cover and protect the soil in three ways: mulching, ground covers, and cover crops.

 Cover crops typically include grasses and legumes and are used to improve soil health by slowing erosion, retaining water, preventing weeds, and controlling pests and diseases.
-They’ve even been shown to increase crop yields.
-In the drought of 2012, corn and soybean farmers reported a 9.6-11.6% yield increase when they used cover crops, likely due in part to the cover crop’s ability to add 50-150 pounds of nitrogen added per acre (source).
+They’ve even been shown to increase crop yields (thanks in part to their nitrogen-fixing ability).

 Here are some effective cover crops you can use, no matter your size of land: